hsemple/qgis_tutorials/source/thematic_mapping.rst

-3. Enter a name for the new print composer object that will be created, e.g., "Population Distribution USA".
+3. Enter a name for the new print composer object that will be created, e.g., "Distribution of Covid19 Cases, USA, Jan 2022".
 A new print Composer window will open.
 You may have to use the Zoom button to adjust the size of the main map area of composer.

 .. image:: img/composing_map2.png
    :alt: Composing Map